Low Cost Sensors CalibrationLink

-The selected PM sensor is as well, characterised by the manufacturer and it provides an accurate measurement with it's calibration.
-It's measurements can be as well improved when reference data is available, as some have noted that the PM sensors can be affected by relative humidity.
+The selected PM sensor is internally characterised by the manufacturer and, it's readings are currently being evaluated.
+Preliminarily, the measurements can be as well improved when reference data is available, as some have noted that the PM sensors can be affected by relative humidity.

 Plantower PMS 5003

-Read more on the Plantower PMS 5003 implementation on the Gas Pro Sensor Board.
+Read more on the Plantower PMS 5003 implementation on the PM Sensor Board.